HiLiftPW-Committee/HiLiftPW-Committee.github.io/_pages/HLPW6_tfg.md

 # Technical Focus Groups
 HLPW-6 work will be conducted within Technical Focus Groups, allowing researchers to actively collaborate to answer key questions posed, using the test cases described.

+Participation in HLPW6 occurs through Technical Focus Groups that are relevant to your approach.
 To join a specific TFG, just e-mail the leader requesting to be added to their distribution list, attend the meetings, and participate.

 ---